ThisaraWeerakoon/GNN-for-NeurIPS-2024/README.md

   - **1:** How to preprocess image data
   - **2:** How to build a convolutional neural network from scratch (it not worked for this task by the way :) )
   - **3:** How to train a pre-trained model using transfer learning techniques.

+## Background
+Small molecule drugs are chemicals that interact with cellular protein machinery and affect the functions of this machinery in some way.
+Often, drugs are meant to inhibit the activity of single protein targets, and those targets are thought to be involved in a disease process.
+A classic approach to identify such candidate molecules is to physically make them, one by one, and then expose them to the protein target of interest and test if the two interact.
+This can be a fairly laborious and time-intensive process.

  ## Methodology